openai/procgen/README.md

 ## Environment Options

-* `env_name` - Name of environment, or comma-separate list of environment names to instantiate as each env in the VecEnv, full list available in `procgen.ENV_NAMES`
+* `env_name` - Name of environment, or comma-separate list of environment names to instantiate as each env in the VecEnv.
 * `num_levels` - The number of unique levels that can be generated.
 Set to 0 to use unlimited levels.
 * `start_level` - The lowest seed that will be used to generated levels. 'start_level' and 'num_levels' fully specify the set of possible levels.
 * `paint_vel_info` - Paint player velocity info in the top left corner.
 Only supported by certain games.